top of page

 All the topics covered in Year 7 Maths are interconnected and foundational for higher-level Maths.
 For instance, understanding fractions and decimals is essential for tackling algebra, while geometry lays the groundwork for trigonometry and calculus in later years.
 Data and probability not only help in Maths but are also critical in science and social studies.

 When students have a solid understanding of these basics, they’re better equipped to handle the more complex Maths they’ll encounter in the years ahead.
-That’s why Year 7 is such a crucial year — it sets the stage for future success.
+That’s why Year 7 is such a crucial year for your child, as it sets the stage for future success.

 Tutoring can be incredibly beneficial for students who are struggling with particular areas or who simply want to stay ahead.
 A good tutor can tailor lessons to your child’s specific needs, helping them understand concepts they find challenging and reinforcing what they’re learning in school.

 One of the biggest advantages of tutoring is the one-on-one personalised approach.
 In a classroom setting, teachers have to cater to the needs of many students, which means they might not always have the time to focus on the areas where your child needs the most help.
-A tutor, on the other hand, can create a customised learning plan that targets your child’s weaknesses and builds on their strengths.
+On the other hand, an in-person or online Maths tutor can create a customised learning plan that targets your child’s weaknesses and builds on their strengths.

 For our Year 7 students, we find that they often struggle with understanding how to approach their take-home assignments (e.g. essays, short stories and speeches).
 During lessons, we focus on making sure that they understand the task and create a plan for how to target objectives in the criteria sheet.